Teyymour/Short-Vol-ML/README.md

    > *v* = price (value) of the VIX1D

  There are many ways to approximate realized volatility.
-For our purposes, we will calculate realized volatility as a whole number percentage (same unit as VIX1D) for our period of interest (trade time to market close) as:
+Because we are only concerned with the absolute change between the underlying's price at the time we trade vs. market close, we will simply calculate realized volatility as a whole number percentage (same unit as VIX1D) for this period of interest as:

  *Realized vol = (| p<sub>c</sub> - p<sub>t</sub> | / p<sub>t</sub>) * 100*, where: